-Pack ten quarter sheets in a quart Ziploc bag along with a wag bag (the bags people use to put pet feces in) and one individually wrapped antibacterial moist wipe such as "Wet Ones".
+Pack ten quarter sheets in a quart Ziploc bag along with wag bags (the bags people use to put pet feces in) and individually wrapped antibacterial moist wipes such as "Wet Ones".
 Make sure to get the unscented moist wipes to avoid attracting bears.
 Prepare a quart bag for each day to be spent in the backcountry along with one extra.
 Place these prepared quart bags along with a gallon Ziploc bag inside of a second gallon Ziploc bag.
 Don't forget to include a small bottle of hand sanitizer.